 Children going to summer camp may also need to have their insurance taken care of in advance.
-Thankfully, camp insurance is a common scenario for health plans.
+Thankfully, camp insurance is a common scenario for health plans to handle.

 You can also consider if you need to change plans during the upcoming Open Enrollment Period (OEP).
 Even though open enrollment for the next year will still be a few months away, online search tools can help you determine if your current health insurance is the best option for you.

-Because the Affordable Care Act requires individuals to purchase health insurance or pay a tax penalty, you shouldn’t avoid enrolling in a health plan.
+Because there can be a waiting period between the time you enroll in a health plan and the time you can see a doctor, you shouldn’t avoid signing up.
 It’s a misconception that you can only get sick during the winter and not in July.
 Without health insurance, costs to see a doctor or go to the emergency room can skyrocket.

 Tip 3: Stop Blasting Your Air Conditioning

 If you find yourself consistently reaching to turn on your air conditioning, you could be weakening your immune system.
 According to Ron Eccles, the director of the Common Cold Centre at Cardiff University, extremely cold temperatures during the summer can reduce blood flow.
 This may lower your white blood cell count, making it harder for your body to fight against viruses if you end up getting sick.

 Even though it might feel good to have the fan on full blast after sweating in the sun, it can affect your body’s ability to maintain temperature.
 Click To Tweet If you’re looking to feel better and save some money on your electric bill, try avoiding the “freeze” setting on your air conditioner.